codebyred/tales-of-ssl/docs/asn1_types.md

+# ASN.1 Data Types

-ASN.1 is a standard interface description language used for defining data structures for serialization/deserialization (commonly in cryptography, X.509 certificates, etc.).
+ASN.1 (Abstract Syntax Notation One) is a standard interface description language used for defining data structures for serialization and deserialization.
+It is commonly used in areas such as cryptography and X.509 certificates.

+## Common ASN.1 Types

 | Type                         | Description                              |
 | ---------------------------- | ---------------------------------------- |